Last Updated on

 Like all mammals, your baby has the natural instinct to self-latch.
 You should let your baby latch on himself.
 If you think your baby needs help, then you may intervene.

 2. Position Your Baby Correctly

 It is important to position your baby in the correct way so that the baby can latch properly.

 A hungry baby can not only be irritable and cranky but may tend to latch harder, causing your nipples to become sore.

 4. Tongue-Ties in Babies

-A tongue-tie is a condition where the skin connecting the baby’s tongue to the floor of the mouth is either too short or extends too far to the front of the tongue.
+A tongue-tie is a condition wherein the skin connecting the baby’s tongue to the floor of the mouth is either too short or extends too far to the front of the tongue.
 The babies with these conditions are not able to latch correctly and tend to pull the nipple.
 You should look for any such signs of tongue-tie-related problems and get medical help.

 Can You Avoid Getting Sore Nipples by Limiting Baby’s Time at Breast?

 Sore nipples while breastfeeding are majorly caused due to improper latching position and not by prolonged latching.
 If you notice that your baby is latching on to you for longer, this means that your baby is not latching correctly and not getting enough breast milk.
 You may limit your baby’s latching time by getting in touch with a lactation expert.
-The expert will guide you on the correct latching and feeding position for keeping sore nipples breastfeeding problems at bay.
+The expert will guide you on the correct latching and feeding position for keeping sore nipples and other breastfeeding problems at bay.

 Breastfeeding should not be an uncomfortable or painful experience for the mother.
 It is, instead, an experience that strengthens the bond between the mother and the baby.
 The mother should get the hang of the correct way to breastfeed her baby to stay away from any such breastfeeding issues.
 Timely action can help her get some relief and treat sore nipples quickly.